mattppal/blog/src/content/blog/docs-categorization-with-gpt-4.md

 Voila.
 We just created ~70 redirects in about 10 minutes. 😎

+Honestly, this is something GPT-4 would likely excel at.
+The only issue is that my input size was greater than the maximum allowable length and I couldn't risk a hallucination or omission.

 ### Fixing internal links

-Ok, we have the external links taken care of but running `mintlify broken-links` (an awesome new feature) tells us we have ~54 broken internal links. 😱
+Okay, we have the external links taken care of but running `mintlify broken-links` (an awesome new feature) tells us we have ~54 broken internal links. 😱

 Fortunately, this is why VSCode extensions exist.
 I found [this one](https://marketplace.visualstudio.com/items?itemName=angelomollame.batch-replacer) that lets us do a bulk find/replace for the contents of any file.